Aiven MySQL and Koyeb

 Create an Aiven MySQL database

-To create an Aiven managed MySQL database, sign into your Aiven account.
+To create an Aiven managed MySQL database, sign in to your Aiven account (opens in a new tab).

 On the Aiven control panel, click the Create Service button to provision a database and access the service creation page.

 3. Pick the Region to run the database in.
-Here, we selected google-europe-west3 (Frankfurt) as our compute will be deployed in this region on Koyeb
+Here, we selected google-europe-west3 (Frankfurt) as our compute will be deployed in this region on Koyeb.

 4. Select the service Plan.
 Different plans are available depending on what resources and features you need.
-For this guide, we use the Hobbyist plan
+For this guide, we use the Hobbyist plan.

 5. Give your service a name, e.g. aiven-koyeb.